Links

 American Iris Society (AIS): the chief organization for the promotion of irises.
 Excellent starting place for anyone interested in this genus of plants.
 Check out the Iris Encyclopedia here for pedigree research.

 Aril Society International (ASI): A society devoted to aril and arilbred irises.
 ASI has an annual plant sale and seed exchange.
-Includes a nice photo essay on regelia breeding by Elm Jensen.
+Includes a nice photo essay on Regelia breeding by Elm Jensen.

 Species Iris Group of North America (SIGNA): a section of the AIS devoted to iris species.
 SIGNA has an annual seed exchange, and the web site has an extensive database of species with many photographs.